Easy Vegetable Lasagna

-- Cook your lasagna noodles OR skip this step and use no-boil noodles.
-Even though we use regular lasagna noodles in our video, I actually prefer the texture of no-boil noodles and bonus, it’s easier!
+Cook your lasagna noodles OR skip this step and use no-boil noodles.
+Even though we use regular lasagna noodles in our video, I love using no-boil noodles since they require less prep time.

-- Combine ricotta cheese, egg, and a bit of salt together.
-Choose a high quality ricotta for this.
-Unfortunately quite a few brands miss the mark when it comes to great tasting ricotta.
+Combine ricotta cheese, egg, and a bit of salt together.
+Choose high-quality ricotta for this.
+Unfortunately, quite a few brands miss the mark when it comes to great-tasting ricotta.
 I like BelGioioso Ricotta con Latte Whole Milk, Sorrento, and if I can find it, freshly made ricotta from our local cheese shop.

-- Assemble the lasagna by layering the vegetable sauce, noodles, the ricotta mixture, and shredded cheese.
+Assemble the lasagna by layering the vegetable sauce, noodles, ricotta mixture, and shredded cheese.

 The lasagna bakes in the oven for about 35 minutes.
-I like to bake it covered for 20 minutes, and then uncover it so the top and cheese get some color.
+I like to bake it covered with foil for 20 minutes and then remove it so the top and cheese get some color.

 Veggie Lasagna Recipe Variations

-One of the things I absolutely love about this veggie lasgana recipe is that it is so easy to adapt to what we have in the house (or the season).
+I absolutely love this meatless lasagna recipe because it is so easy to adapt to what we have in the house (or the season).

-You will need 4 to 5 cups of chopped vegetables to make this meatless lasagna.
-Here are some suggestions for vegetables you can use:
+You will need 4 to 5 cups of chopped vegetables to make it.
+We use zucchini, summer squash, and roasted red peppers in our video, but here are some more suggestions for vegetables you can use: